ableplayer/ableplayer/README.md

 Fallback
 --------

-For older browsers that don’t support HTML5 media elements, you need a fallback solution. *Able Player* was developed to work seamlessly with [JW Player][], specifically **JW Player 6** (successfully tested with versions 6.0 and 6.11).
-JW Player is free for non-commercial use but is licensed separately and is not distributed with *Able Player*.
-After licensing and downloading JW PLayer, copy *jwplayer.js*, *jwplayer.html5.js*, and *jwplayer.flash.swf* into the
-*Able Player* */thirdparty* directory.

-If you choose to use JW Player as your fallback player, users with some older browsers will have a similar experience with *Able Player* as users with newer browsers.

-If using a licensed copy of JWPlayer, the JWPlayer key can be passed with the **data-fallback-jwkey** attribute.

-Note that *most* browsers in use today support HTML5 media elements.
-Here’s a breakdown:
--   Chrome since 3.0
--   Firefox since 3.5
--   Safari since 3.1
--   Opera since 10.5
--   Internet Explorer since 9.0 (video was buggy in 9; better in 10)

-Note the following limitations in Internet Explorer (IE):
-- IE10 and higher work fine without a fallback player
-- IE9 was the first version of IE to support HTML5 media elements.
-However, its support for video was buggy so Able Player uses the fallback if it's available
-- IE8 works fine with JW Player as fallback
-- IE6 and 7 are not supported

-At some point we may decide that it’s reasonable to stop supporting a fallback player.
-However, according to [WebAIM’s 2017 Screen Reader User Survey][] 4.1% of screen reader users are still using IE 6, 7, or 8, and 4.0% are still using IE 9 or 10.
-Until these users catch up, we think we have to provide a working fallback.
+All modern browsers have supported HTML5 media elements for many years.
+However, there are still older browsers in use that don’t have this support (e.g., Internet Explorer 9 and earlier).
+For these, you need to provide fallback content.

+Prior to version 4.0, *Able Player* used [JW Player][] as a fallback Flash player for older browsers.
+However, this solution was built specifically on **JW Player 6** which is now many versions old and difficult to find.

+Also, prior to version 4.0, *Able Player* used [Modernizr][] to enable styling of HTML5 elements in Internet Explorer 6 through 8.
+This too is no longer supported, and Modernizr is no longer needed.

+Instead, we recommend providing alternative content as a child of the `<video>` or `<audio>` element.
-As an alternative fallback, you could link to the media file so users can download it and play it on their player of choice, and/or provide a transcript.
+For example, this could be a link to the media file so users can download it and play it on their player of choice.
+Or it could be a link to a transcript.

+If the browser is unable to play the media file, Able Player will show this alternative content.
+If no alternative content is provided, Able Player will display a standard message that lists the minimum versions of common web browsers required for playing HTML5 media.

 Setup Step 1: Use HTML5 Doctype
 -------------------------------